arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Explore application as black-box.
 Add a SpikeTests class in same project.
 Write a test that execute GameRunner.Main(null).
+Exception?
+No/ Great!
 Where output came from?
 Logger?
 Trace?
 Console?
 Looking for it.
-Find All 'console.write' in order to verify if app directly write to Console I need to grab output.
+Find All 'console.write' in order to verify if app directly write to Console.
+I need to grab output.
 How I can?
 Possible solutions:
+	- execute app and redirect output via shell script
+	- execute app via Process class and redirect output
 	- replace all Console.WriteLine with a call to a custom logger
-	- execute app via Process class and redirect output
-	- execute app and redirect output via shell script
-	- set Console.Out to a in memory stream
+	- set Console.Out to a own file/memory stream
 Change test Console.SetOut(new StringWriter()) and Assert.Equal("", output);

 ## Is output deterministic?